You Have Been Diagnosed With Fibromyalgia Now What?

 - and soy protein.

 As you begin eliminating these three food types from your diet, see how your body is reacting by not eating them.
 Are you feeling less fatigued?
 Are you sleeping any better?
 Are your bowel movements improving?
-All these symptoms can be observed.
+All these symptoms can be observed by you.
 If you notice any improvement, then continue to stay off the foods you’ve eliminated.

 The next food to avoid is sugar.
 This one will be the most difficult because you may experience some withdrawal symptoms to sugar as your body detox’s.